 - Cover with a clean kitchen towel and let rise again until puffed, about 45 minutes.

-- Bake loaves until golden and a tester inserted comes out clean, from 45 minutes to 1 hour.
+- Bake loaves until golden and a cake tester or toothpick inserted comes out clean, from 45 minutes to 1 hour.

-- Let stand a few minutes after you remove them from the oven, and then invert them onto a wire rack.
+- Let stand a few minutes after you remove them from the oven.
+Run a smooth-bladed knife around the edges to unstuck any bits of dough, and then invert the bread carefully onto a wire rack.
 If you don’t do this while the bread is warm, the caramelized rim will harden and make it impossible to remove it later.
-You’d have to pop them again into the oven for 5 minutes to loosen it up if this happens.
+If this happens, you’d have to pop them again into the oven for 5 minutes to loosen them up.

-- Keep leftovers well wrapped in the freezer, already cut in slices preferably if you plan on toasting them.
+- Keep leftovers well wrapped in the freezer.
+I slice them so they're easier to defrost one at a time, especially if I plan on toasting them.

 For the streusel: